f4b6a3/uuid-creator/README.md

 Summary
 ------------------------------------------------------

 UUID Generator can generate UUIDs (Universally Unique Identifiers), also known as GUIDs (Globally Unique Identifiers).
 It provides methods for RFC-4122 versions 1, 2, 3, 4, 5.
-It also provides methods for creating non-standard sequential UUIDs.
+It also provides methods for creating non-standard ordered UUIDs.

 These types of UUIDs can be generated: